 Best restaurants in Stockholm

-The most famous food in the Nordics is brought up-to-date at this edgy-yet-homely restaurant which has built its entire menu around the humble Swedish meatball.
-If this is your first authentic meatballs experience (Ikea doesn’t count), go for the classic beef balls served with buttery mash, lingonberry jam and a creamy broth.
-More adventurous variations on offer include rooster, reindeer and salmon.
-There are vegan and veggie options too.
+The most famous food in the Nordics is brought up-to-date at this edgy yet homey restaurant which has built its entire menu around the humble meatball.
+If this is your first Swedish meatballs experience (Ikea doesn’t count), go for the classic beef balls served with buttery mash, lingonberry jam and a creamy broth.
+More adventurous variations include rooster, reindeer and salmon.
+There are vegan and vegetarian options too.

-The first Asian restaurant in Sweden to get a Michelin star, this intimate sushi bar’s head chef, Carl Ishizaki, spent two decades perfecting his unique twist on some of Japan’s most classic recipes before investing in his own tiny 20-seat venue.
-Here, customers experience 15 of his signature dishes in one sitting via a seasonal tasting menu, scribbled up on a giant chalkboard, in a relaxed, friendly atmosphere.
+The first Asian restaurant in Sweden to get a Michelin star, this intimate sushi bar’s head chef, Carl Ishizaki, spent two decades perfecting his inventive takes on some of Japan’s most classic recipes before investing in his own tiny 20-seat venue.
+Here customers experience 15 of his signature dishes in one sitting via a seasonal tasting menu, scribbled on a giant chalkboard, in a relaxed, friendly atmosphere.

-There are just five main courses to choose from at Häktet, an edgy modern restaurant inside a former eighteenth century jail for petty criminals who couldn’t afford to pay their bail.
-Classic European flavours with a contemporary twist are on offer, with the menu typically changing several times a year to make the most of seasonal ingredients.
+There are just five main courses to choose from at Häktet, a trendy, ultra-modern restaurant inside a former 18th-century jail for petty criminals who couldn’t afford to pay their bail.
+Think classic European flavours with a contemporary twist, with a menu that typically changes several times a year to make the most of seasonal ingredients.

-An open fire is the focus at the Michelin-starred Ekstedt, purveyor of exclusive New Nordic cuisine in the Swedish capital, all cooked without gas, electricity or microwaves.
-Ekstedt’s a haven for Scandi design fans too, with compact wooden tables, exposed tungsten lights dangling from a mesh ceiling and a rustic stone bar.
+An open fire is the focus at Michelin-starred Ekstedt, master purveyor of New Nordic cuisine, where everything is cooked without gas, electricity or microwaves.
+Ekstedt’s a haven for Scandi design fans too, with compact wooden tables, a rustic stone bar and exposed tungsten lights dangling from a mesh ceiling.

-One of Sweden’s most celebrated restaurants, Frantzen’s recent offerings have included Swedish pork marinated for a week in soy and mirin, smoked for 24 hours and hung to dry for 100 days, and a Rubik’s cube-inspired desert with rows of colour-popping garlic and lemon peel, arctic bramble, brown cheese and liquorice.
-The ambiance comes from an equally opulent interior, calm music (from the moment you step in the elevator) and impeccable service.
+One of Sweden’s most celebrated restaurants, Frantzen’s recent offerings have included Swedish pork marinated for a week in soy and mirin, smoked for 24 hours and hung to dry for 100 days, and a Rubik’s cube-inspired dessert with rows of colour-popping garlic and lemon peel, arctic bramble, brown cheese and liquorice.
+An equally opulent interior, calm music (from the moment you step in the elevator) and impeccable service seal the deal.
 Unsurprisingly, all this comes at a price.